 ReadAloud is a compelling text-to-speech app that can read aloud web pages, news, documents, books, or your custom contents.
 It is a convenient tool for people who like multitasking!
 It allows you to do any other work while you can continue to listen to news/articles you love.
 It has various content sharing options like sharing from a web browser or other apps, clipboard monitoring, URL sharing, importing files, and so on.
 ReadAloud offers a significant number of customization options to suit everyone’s preferences.
 It could be of great assistance for visually impaired people.
 Here is how to use it to text to speech in Windows 10.

 ReadAloud: Powerful Text to Speech App for Windows 10

 Home Screen of the app is divided into two panes, Start and Recent.
 Start pane consists of three functions :

-- Blank– Let’s you create you own document.
+- Blank– Let’s create your document.
 Whatever you type will be read aloud.

 - Web– enter the link, and the page will be loaded and read aloud.

 - File– You can import any document from your PC, and the app will read it for you.
 You can also make necessary changes in voice, the color of the text, etc. from the same window.

 You can pin your frequently read or favorite articles to your pinned screen.
-It helps to quickly access your essential articles and keep a track on them.
+It helps to access your essential articles and keep track of them quickly.

 It doesn’t contain many options and provides only some necessary opportunities.
 You can change the size of the recent list; you can select whether you want to see the Tips at startup, clipboard monitor.
 It also features Pronunciation Editor, which lets you add/delete words and their pronunciations correctly.